How to Plan a Ski Trip: A Step-by-Step Guide

 Best Ski Resorts for Beginners

 If you don’t live near skiing, the best places to ski in the United States are Colorado, Utah, and California.
-You’ll find big name ski resorts in these states, like Park City in Utah, Mammoth Mountain in California, and Breckenridge in Colorado.
+You’ll find big-name ski resorts in these states, like Park City in Utah, Mammoth Mountain in California, and Breckenridge in Colorado.

 Larger ski resorts tend to be more expensive, but they also generally have great ski schools, many amenities for new skiers, and a plethora of beginner ski runs.
+You can find great ski resorts in South Korea, France, Switzerland, and Japan as well.

 Skiing is Physically Demanding